These pages are in the process of being created -- check back for updates.

 Wednesday 7/5/1989 - Private Collection

 I used to love going over to my grandmother Aldura's large Victorian house on Chestnut Street in San Francisco as a boy.
 She was my father's mother and also was an artist, creating various types of pottery in the basement of that grand old house.
-She and I had a connection that I didn't fully realize until I was a bit older, and by the time I really understood what we shared she was gone.
-She always encouraged me to keep drawing whatever I wanted, already knowing what I was capable of due to my ongoing desire to draw pictures of monsters and houses when I was at her house.
-I drew a lovely picture in crayon of a row of houses with the street and cars parked in front of them and gave it proudly to her feeling that it was perhaps my finest drawing yet.
-The next time we visited she had it framed and hanging in her kitchen where she loved spending time cooking and baking for us.
+She always encouraged me to keep drawing whatever I wanted, already knowing what I was capable of due to my ongoing desire to draw pictures of monsters and street landscapes with rows of houses and parked cars when I would visit her with my family.
+I drew a lovely picture in crayon of a row of imaginary houses with the street and cars parked in front of them and gave it proudly to her feeling that it was perhaps my finest drawing yet.
+The next time we visited I saw that she had it framed and hanging in her kitchen where she loved spending time cooking and baking for us.
 I could hardly believe it when I saw it hanging there and it touched me in a profound way.
-Aldura was always teaching me about the world and about how to get practical things done, as if she knew I wasn't learning such life lessons from my parents.
-She showed me a kind of love and respect that still resonates with me today.

 With Nos.
 024 & 023 outside my first apartment with Olga on Shrader St. in San Francisco, 1989

-The Artist In His Studio
+No. 025 - The Artist In His Studio

 Acrylic on canvas - 18 in. x 12 in.